-2. Study population
+Study population

-Adult patients administered linezolid, who meet the following eligibility criteria can be enrolled in the study.

-3. Inclusion criteria

-- Inpatients ≥ 18 years old

-- Prescribed with linezolid during data collection phases

-- Linezolid treatment duration ≥ 3 days

-- Each patient was included only once per admission, regardless of the number of separate courses of linezolid treatment

-- Patients who were discharged on continuing linezolid treatment were evaluated only until the date of discharge.

-4. Exclusion criteria

-- No record of platelet count before or after linezolid treatment

-- Medical records unable to retrieve information

-IV.
-Variables and epidemiological measurements
+We retrieved medical health records of all adult patients admitted to the hospitals during specific periods (Bach Mai Hospital: November 1st to December 31st 2019, December 1st 2022 to March 31st 2023, Thanh Nhan Hospital: January 1st to June 30th 2020, September 1st 2022 to February 28th 2023, and National Hospital of Tropical diseases: July 1st to December 31st 2021, April 1st to September 30th 2022).
+Patients were included in this study if they met all the following inclusion criteria: ≥ 18 years old, were prescribed linezolid during their hospitalization for at least 3 days and had record of platelet count before or after linezolid treatment.
+Each patient was included only once per adminission and the first linezolid treatment course was evaluated.
+Included patients were followed up until the end of the linezolid treatment course or discharge date whichever comes first.

-1. Exposures
+Exposures

-This is an observational study, and the patients were not exposed to any intervention.
-All the information extracted from medical records was recorded as a data variable in the study.

-2. Outcomes

-2.1.
-Definition of Outcomes
+Outcomes

-Platelet counts were used to categorize the included patients into two groups: the linezolid-induced thrombocytopenia (LI-TP) group and the no development of thrombocytopenia (NO-TP) group.

-Linezolid-induced thrombocytopenia was defined as a reduction of platelet count to < 112.5 G/L (75% of the lower limit of normal) for patients whose baseline platelet counts were in the normal range.
+Linezolid-induced thrombocytopenia (LI-TP) was defined as a reduction of platelet count to < 112.5 G/L (75% of the lower limit of normal) for patients whose baseline platelet counts were in the normal range.
 For patients with baseline platelet count below the lower limit of normality (< 150 G/L), linezolid-induced thrombocytopenia was defined as a decrease in platelet count of ≥ 25% from the baseline value.

-The normal range of platelet count is 150 – 450 G/L.
+Of note, the normal range of platelet count is 150 – 450 G/L.

-2.2.
-Primary outcomes
+Predictors

 Patient characteristics in the train set: age, sex, weight, clinical department, comorbidities, invasive interventions, types of infection, baseline laboratory tests, comedications.

 Linezolid therapy: duration, route, dose